TeamConstalytics/MetaModel/README.md

 - Three types of nodes: Data Sources, Processors, and Outputs
 - Ability to connect nodes to create data flow
 - Node properties panel for configuring each node
+- Save and load workflow diagrams
+- Export workflows as AsyncAPI 3.0.0 specification
 - Responsive design

 ## Getting Started